Agent Vm

 Section titled “Operations”Run on vanessa:

-sudo systemctl status microvm@agent-jadoreysudo systemctl status microvm@agent-finalformsudo systemctl status agent-vm-prep-agent-finalformsudo journalctl -u microvm@agent-finalform -fssh luxus@10.200.0.5 # via the bridgeScripted runtime verification (run from emily after deploy):
+sudo systemctl status microvm@agent-jadoreysudo systemctl status microvm@agent-pi-finalformsudo systemctl status agent-vm-prep-agent-pi-finalformsudo journalctl -u microvm@agent-jadorey -fssh luxus@10.200.0.4 # via the bridgeScripted runtime verification (run from emily after deploy):

 scripts/verify-agent-vms.sh